bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:01:32

 Excellent.
-And the other one from Mr. Mr. 5,674 sats.
+And the other one from Mr. Mister 5,674 sats.
 Excellent topic and explanations.
 As for topics for the future show, I have some, I need some technical explanation.
 Perhaps you could be of assistance because I thought I knew how my Lightning channel closed, but my node died and BluWallet seized the on-chain stuff, yay, and I contacted the other node operator and they closed the channel out, yay, but my share of closing Lightning Balance didn't go on-chain.
 Thanks.

 Aaron Van Wirdum: 00:02:07